FelipeGuiffaGomez/Rapid-Kindling-Protocol-Automation-Arduino-RTC-Based-/README.md

 This project is inspired by experimental protocols designed to model **epileptogenesis** in vivo.
 Fully kindled animals display generalized seizures and ADs detectable via EEG.
 The code provides a timing scaffold for interfacing with commercial or custom stimulation devices.

+## ✅ Ethical Compliance

+All experimental procedures described in this repository were **reviewed and approved by the Bioethics Committee of the University of Valparaíso**, Chile.
+The protocol adheres to institutional guidelines and international standards for the ethical treatment of laboratory animals.

+Approval confirms that:
+- The research design minimizes animal suffering and distress
+- The use of kindling models is scientifically justified
+- All personnel involved are trained in ethical and humane practices
+- The study complies with the principles outlined in the Declaration of Helsinki and relevant national regulations

 ## 📄 License

 This project is licensed under the MIT License — feel free to use, modify, and expand it for educational or research purposes.